-The audiologist uses a variety of sounds and test equipment such as earphones and speakers to evaluate your hearing.
-This process is painless, comfortable and safe.
-Total testing time is less than 30 minutes.
+The audiologist uses a variety of tests to evaluate your hearing.
+The process is painless, comfortable and safe.

 - The evaluation begins with an exam of the outer ear using an otoscope to check the eardrum and measure pressure in the middle ear.

 - The next step is a thorough hearing test to assess your ability to recognize familiar words at different volume levels and to hear different tones.